wmt-mobile/Hacktoberfest-2024/Readme.md

    ```bash
    git checkout -b issue/branch-name
    ```
+5. Resolve each question and create a separate folder for each one. **Make sure to submit each question as a separate PR** to ensure they are merged individually.
-5. **Add yourself** to the CONTRIBUTORS.md file using the format below:
+6. After all your PRs have been merged, **add yourself** to the CONTRIBUTORS.md file using the format below:
    ```
    Name: [YOUR NAME](Github Profile Link)
    Place: Your city